vishu1807/follow-along-e-commerce/README.md

 ## Overview

 In this milestone, we learned how to integrate an *online payment gateway* into our React application using the *PayPal API*.
 This milestone is a continuation of Milestone 29, where we set up a PayPal account and obtained the user ID in the sandbox environment.

+# Milestone 31: Implementing Global State Management with Redux

+Welcome to Milestone 31! 🎯 In this milestone, we focus on implementing global state management using Redux in a React application.
+By the end of this milestone, you will learn how to use Redux for managing global states like storing a user's email across various components.